Our Registered Physiotherapists:

 Jordan is accepting any and all new clients.
 Call today!

 Jen completed both her Master’s degree in Physiotherapy and her Bachelor’s degree in Biopsychology at the University of British Columbia.
-Her background includes orthopedic and sports physiotherapy, hospital inpatients and outpatients, and experience working with neurological patients including individuals recovering from a stroke or managing Parkinson’s disease.
-Clinical practice areas include post-surgical rehabilitation, knee and ankle issues, sports injuries, arthritis, ergonomics, neck and back pain, as well as overall conditioning and muscle balance.
+Clinical practice areas include knee and ankle issues, sports injuries, arthritis, ergonomics, post-surgical rehabilitation, neck and back pain, as well as overall conditioning and muscle balance.
 Jen has completed her Canadian Orthopedic Division Level 1 and continues to pursue further education in soft tissue therapy and Mulligan techniques.
+She has completed certification in acupuncture as well as functional dry needling.

 Jason received his degree in Physical Therapy from Queens University, graduated with a Biology degree from St. Francis Xavier University, is certified to practice dry needling/acupuncture from the CAFCI, and has complete his training with the Canadian College of Osteopathy.
 He has always been active in the community as a team physiotherapist with the New Westminster Salmonbellies and is a past President of the Physiotherapy Association of BC.
 His areas of practice include acupuncture, joint mobilization, and osteopathic manual therapy.
-His interests include TMJ, sports injuries, vertigo, neck, back, and pelvic dysfunction, and return to work planning.
-Jason a director of Vancouver Physiotherapy and Sports Clinic.
+His interests include TMJ (jaw problems), sports injuries, vertigo, neck, back, and pelvic dysfunction, and return to work planning.
+Jason a board member of the Canadian Physiotherapy Association and is a director of Vancouver Physiotherapy and Sports Clinic.

 Ben received his Bachelors of Science in Physical Therapy in 2002 from UBC.
 Since then he has completed his certification in acupuncture from the AFCI, received his Certificate in Sport Physiotherapy and completed the 5 years of academic study in the Canadian College of Osteopathy.
 He is currently writing his thesis on Osteopathy and Sprint Performance, which, upon completion, he will receive his Diploma in Osteopathic Manual Practice.
 He has worked extensively with rugby, having been the physiotherapist for the UBC Old Boys Ravens RFC, the UBC Thunderbirds, Vancouver Wave, BC U18, Canada U17, Canada U20, Canada East and Canada Senior Men's teams.
 His areas of interest include the treatment of neck pain, back pain, chronic pain and sports injuries.